 Here is a very simple guide to how much tax you will have to pay and when.
 We’ll also show you what you must do and how you must do it.

-It’s simple you pay tax when you begin to earn income of more than the agreed amount that year and you pay it all your working life up to the age of 65.
+It’s simple you pay tax when you begin to earn income of more than the legislated amount that year and you pay it all your working life.
 This tax is worked out on a sliding scale, see this scales in the latest documents below.

 Tax works in tax years.
 The year starts 1st March and ends on the last day of February.
 You need to submit a return in Filing Season.
 See our Tax Calendar.

 What about other income?

 Yes, you do pay tax on other income you may have.
 So, for example, tax applies on:

 - Income from business activities